gordian-eggo/arnoldc-v.2.j/readme.txt

 		 1552H: Semantic analyzer should more or less know which statements to execute in what order.
 Very very basic.

+		 1947H: Moved the symbol table to semantic analyzer.
+Program can now print strings and integers but 	   not variable values, and can do basic math.

+		 2000H: Semantic analyzer can properly updated values in the symbol table now.
+I also realize that my 		 symbol table's probably missing several entries.

 ERROR LIST: